hoanganhfuego/typing-speed-test/README.md

 # Note

-Contact me if this website has problems during the experience
+Contact me if this website has problems during the experience, tks <3

 Gmail: hoanganhjalai12@gmail.com